mauriciabad/Automata-App/doc/report.md

 > Cost: **O(n)** where n = number of letters in the word

-For every letter and last accesible node, it saves all the possible accesible nodes, makeing it more eficcient when paths diverge and dthen converge again.
+For every letter and last accesible node, it saves all the possible accesible nodes, makeing it more eficcient when paths diverge and then converge again.

 `epsilonAccessibleNodes()` returns all nodes accecible by 0 or any number of silent transitions.
 It includes the starting node.